laurenchen0631/English-Learning/category/common_tranisition.md

 - at the opposite/other end of the spectrum 另一方面來說
 	- At the other end of the spectrum is the diamond, whose energy can be released only when it heated to its burning point, 650°C
 	- As astronomers explore the vast outer reaches of space, physicists are busy working at the opposite end of the spectrum, studying the microworld of particles that make up all things.
-+ however 然而/可是
-	- People tend to put on weight in middle age.
-However, gaining weight is not inevitable
-- (and) yet == but 但是
-	- the path was dark, yet I slowly found my way
 + conversely == oppositely == contrarily 反過來說
 	- The staff of any organisation are its best ambassadors or conversely may be its worst.
 	- Conversely, an organism with disadvantageous or harmful trait will, as a rule, have fewer or no offspring.